Mineral economics: Sustainability concerns

-The future of mineral economics
+At the same time, the scarcity of mineral resources is what gives them their value, and so mine operators have incentive to not flood their market and to avoid over mining.
+However, this macro incentive is weak compared to the profits that could be made at an individual mine by maximizing the production when demand is high.
+As such, strong government regulation is key to maintaining a sustainable mining sector in a country's economy.

+Future

 The future of minerals and their integration within society relies heavily on mineral economics and the policies constructed.
-The integration of sustainable energy supplementation reveals concerns regarding the success and future of mineral usage, however it is important to note that technological advancements can not ‘replace energy’ entirely.
+The integration of sustainable energy supplementation reveals concerns regarding the success and future of mineral usage, however technological advancements can not ‘replace energy’ entirely.
 Despite the current concerns of mineral availability in the future and an expected decline in minerals, a precedented increase of associated costs regarding mineral commodities is precedented.
 This heightens the necessity of implementing technologies and sustainable practices ensuring longevity of mineral resources and sectors, through recycling mineral resources and ensuring adequate policies are constructed reflective of both trade and exports.